 What are the health risks of using smokeless tobacco?

 Smokeless tobacco is not a safe substitute for smoking cigarettes.
-Nicotine and other harmful chemicals found in tobacco are NOT removed by spitting; they mix with saliva which, after contact with tissues of the mouth and throat, is absorbed through the oral mucous into the bloodstream.
-It can cause cancer and a number of non-cancerous oral conditions and can lead to nicotine addiction and dependence.
-Oral cancer (especially in the cheeks, gums and throat) may be 50 times more likely in people who use smokeless tobacco.
+Nicotine and other harmful chemicals found in tobacco are NOT removed by spitting; they mix with saliva and are absorbed through the oral mucous into the bloodstream.
+Smokeless tobacco can cause cancer and a number of non-cancerous oral conditions and can lead to nicotine addiction and dependence.
+The use of smokeless tobacco products may put an individual at a 50 times greater risk of developing oral cancer (especially in the cheeks, gums, and throat).
 Oral cancer is a particularly deadly form of cancer, killing 30% to 50% of its victims within 5 years.

 Dental problems such as receding gums, tooth decay, loss of teeth, worn spots on the enamel, discolored teeth and bad breath are common among users of smokeless tobacco.
-They also experience a decreased sense of taste and smell.
+Smokeless tobacco users have also reported a decreased sense of taste and smell.